aswathgo/VeriSync_Coding_Assessment_Aswath_Govindarajan_SASTRA/Assessment_Question_1.md

 # VeriSync_Coding_Assessment_Aswath_Govindarajan_SASTRA
-## Question 1: Polygon Miden Research

-### Section 1: Core Concepts

-#### Part (a) - Clearly explain the core concepts of Polygon Miden, including its architecture, consensus mechanism, and key features.

-Ans) Let me
+## Let me
-start by establishing the premise and by defining a few very basic keywords, before proceeding with a detailed explanation of Polygon Miden
+start by establishing the premise and by defining a few very basic keywords, before proceeding with detailed answers for the questions asked in the assessment:

 i\) *Digital Ledger Technology:*
 - It is a system to digitally keep track